it-at-m/digiwf-core/digiwf-engine/digiwf-engine-rest-service/README.md

 ## Configuration

-Following the environment variable to configure the service.
-There may be aliases for most of the mentioned properties.
+Following the environment variables to configure the service.
+There may be additional aliases for some of the mentioned properties.

 | Env-Var                                                     | Description                                                               |
 |-------------------------------------------------------------|---------------------------------------------------------------------------|